 Putting This Into Practice

-For the last step, I took a new clear plastic filter from a Coast LF100 filter kit and again traced and cut out a 1/2 CTO, a 1/8 minus green and a Dark Bastard Orange, and taped them all to the filter.
-Now I can easily interchange the two plastic filters (one with my original gel combo and the second with the original combo plus Dark Bastard Orange) when I change my white balance from Direct Sun to a Tungsten.
+For the last step, I took a new clear plastic filter from a Coast LF100 filter kit and again traced and cut out a 1/2 CTO, a 1/8 minus green and a Dark Bastard Amber, and taped them all to the filter.
+Now I can easily interchange the two plastic filters (one with my original gel combo and the second with the original combo plus Dark Bastard Amber) when I change my white balance from Direct Sun to a Tungsten.